-Founded in 1968, Alexander-Smith Academy was acquired and reincorporated by David J. Arnold in 1973 as a private for-profit company.
+Founded in 1968, Alexander-Smith Academy was acquired and reincorporated by J. David Arnold in 1973 as a private, for-profit company.
 The school gained full accreditation from the Southern Association of Colleges and Schools in 1976 and from the Texas Education Agency in 1984.
-Alexander-Smith Academy (ASA) stresses its small class size and individualized attention as its unique selling points.
+Alexander-Smith Academy (ASA) stresses small class sizes and individualized attention as its unique selling points.

 Alexander-Smith Academy is a non-sectarian school.
 The school is culturally and ethnically diverse and accepts qualified students regardless of race, color, religion, or national origin.

 ASA is located near the intersection of Richmond Avenue and the Sam Houston Tollway.
 It is located in a multi-story office building which includes a library.
 Adjacent properties are also commercial buildings.
 The school is easily accessible via both the Sam Houston and Westpark Tollways.

 The admissions process at ASA is straightforward and requires applicants to submit current transcripts, report cards, and a non-refundable $300 application fee.